Dog Training FAQ’s

 What is your overall training philosophy?

-Using these techniques does take more time and patience than old school forms of training using force.
+Using these techniques does take more time and patience than old school forms of training using compulsion, pain and intimidation.
 However, the ultimate reward of a lifetime true partnership with your dog is worth it!

 What are things that you emphasize in your training?